-W took an expensive and painful decision to sell the DAC with the best tubes we can find in consistent sustainable supply.
+We sell the DAC with the best tubes we can find in consistent sustainable supply.
 Therefore we feel you should not be tempted to change them for any reason.

-If you feel that you must try tubes other than listed in the manual - we need to preauthorize it in writing.
-Here are some GENERAL practical tips for tube rolling:
+If you feel that you MUST try other types of tubes - we need to pre-authorize it in writing.
+Otherwise you loose the warranty, sorry.

+Here are some practical tips for tube rolling:

-- Tube compatibility- many people ask "is the tube X compatible with Y?" and the answer is of course - it depends.
+- Tube compatibility- many people ask "is the tube X compatible with Y?" and the answer is of course it depends.
 Tubes can have completely different bases but be compatible by parameters and can be swapped by means of an adaptor.
-A good example are ECC40, and 6SN7GT - different bases but very close parameters.
+A good example are ECC40, and 6SN7GT different bases but very close parameters.
 Or ECC88 and 6DJ8.
-Or 6H8C and 6N1P. - Other scenario is when the tubes have same base (say noval) but they have different pinouts.
+Or 6H8C and 6N1P. - 2.
+Other scenario is when the tubes have same base (say noval) but they have different pinouts.
 So we CAN NOT inter-change the two tube types but we CAN use an adaptor.
-Same base type and same pinout DOES NOT MEAN that the tubes are interchangeable - best example is cc81 and cc82 - same base, same exact pinout but completely different parameters.
-Or octal 6SN7 and VT99 - both octal, same parameters, different pinout. - 3.
+Same base type and same pinout DOES NOT MEAN that the tubes are interchangeable best example is cc81 and cc82 same base, same exact pinout but completely different parameters.
+Or octal 6SN7 and VT99 both octal, same parameters, different pinout. - 3.
 Some tubes can have same base, same pinout and same parameters except the different heaters.
 Best example is ECC82 and 12BH7 the former uses half heating of the latter.
 They can be used with a switch or within limited timing or with extra care, depending on the heater arrangement in our DAC.
-Another example are completely different tubes that miraculously are perfectly interchangeable like E182CC with 5687. - 4.
-DHT triodes used in our Level7 and Big 7 DAC are yet another can of worms.
+Another example are completely different tubes that miraculously are perfectly interchangeable - like E182CC with 5687.

+- 4. DHT triodes used in our Level7 and Big 7 DAC are yet another can of worms.
 Most DHT tubes have the same base (four pin) and the same pinout (two fat legs are heaters and cathode, two slim legs are Grid and Anode.
 The problem is that these tubes have completely different heater demands.
-Our DAC7 is designed to accept ALL KNOWN dht triodes from this group: 101D, 45, 245, 345, 6A3, 2A3, 300B.
-People keep discovering more and more compatible triode types every month.
+Our DACBig7 7 is designed to accept ALL KNOWN dht triodes from this group: 101D, 45, 245, 345, 6A3, 2A3, 300B.
+People keep discovering more and more compatible triode types every month. - 5.
+Our Atlantic-2 TRP DAC is designed to accept all known octal base power tetrodes and pentodes hence the nick-name Tube Roller's Paradise.